-The purest form of cannabis Concentrate, this Extract consists of a single type of cannabinoid, usually tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabidiol (CBD).
+The purest form of cannabis concentrate, this extract consists of a single type of cannabinoid, usually tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabidiol (CBD).
 Crystalline is formed by thoroughly refining cannabis oil and serves as a base for formulated cannabis products.
-While possibly more potent, Crystalline lacks the flavor of other Concentrates and some of the medicinal benefits due to the isolation from the original terpenes.
+While possibly more potent, crystalline lacks the flavor of other Concentrates and some of the medicinal benefits due to its isolation from the original terpenes.

 More about Crystalline

 Crystalline, also referred to as “crystals,” “THC crystals,” or “diamonds,” is a cannabis concentrate that comes in a solid state.
 It resembles coarse sugar, the kind typically used for decorating sugar cookies or glittering the tops of baked fruit pies.
 Crystalline is produced to be free of plant matter or terpenes, which are the distinct aromatic and flavor qualities of a cannabis cultivar, or strain.

 What Cannabinoids are Available in Crystalline form?